puppetlabs/puppetdb/documentation/load_testing_tool.markdown

 ---
 title: "PuppetDB 4.0: Load testing"
 layout: default
-canonical: "/puppetdb/latest/load_testing_tool.html"
 ---

-[export]: ./migrate.html
+[export]: ./anonymization.html

 A basic tool for simulating PuppetDB loads is included with the standard PuppetDB distribution. **This tool is currently experimental and is likely to change in future releases**.

 The load testing tool can submit catalogs, facts, and/or reports at a defined interval, for a specified number of nodes.
 It is also able to vary the submitted